divakarmanivel/simple-loader/README.md

     simpleloader.hide();
 ```

-For example, to show a loader in an XML request:
+For example, to show a loader while in a http request:

 ```javascript
     function getRequest(url){